yaoyi/spring-mongo-rest-seed/README.md

 spring-mongo-rest-seed
 ======================

-using springmvc, maven, mongo, and jetty to build a restful seed project
+using springmvc, maven, mongo, and jetty to build a spring-based restful seed project

 ### Usage